 It is known that intensive tanning may be the cause of cancer.
-Despite of this knowledge some people have excessiv tanning habits.
-Researchers pointed out a addictive bahaviour behind this habit.
+Despite this knowledge, some people have excessive tanning habits.
+Researchers pointed out an addictive behavior behind this habit.

 One Study found that both problematic tanning and dependence were significantly associated with being female and with higher scores on screening measures of obsessive-compulsive and body dysmorphic disorders.
 Frequency of use in the past month was the strongest correlate of problematic tanning (p < .001) and dependence when included in a model that controlled for shared variance among demographics and psychopathology.